eapowertools/qs-admin-playbook/docs/system_planning/review_architecture_scale_plan/resiliency_ha.md

 ## Goal
 {:.no_toc}

-The goal of this page is to gain an understanding of the varying resiliency options and high availability scenarios of a Qlik site.
+The goal of this page is to gain an understanding of the various resiliency and high availability options available to a Qlik site.

 ## Table of Contents
 {:.no_toc}